 It’s necessary for content marketing teams to constantly evaluate where they’re at.
 From measuring performance KPIs to the strategic trajectory, it’s important to ensure that your programs are aligned and on-track for success.

 One important aspect that may not be on your radar to assess?
 Your message architecture.

 A message architecture is a prioritized set of communication goals to guide team efforts across the organization.
 Generally, it originates at the corporate marketing level with input from key, cross-functional stakeholders.
 For global content teams, it can – and should – serve as a North Star to ensure that all the content you produce supports your company’s overarching goals.

 More than likely, your brand may not yet have a message architecture to evaluate.
 Yet, there’s never a bad time to establish a message architecture, and it’s never too late.
 So why not now?

 Beyond content marketing, a message architecture can help teams guide decisions around everything from site structure and taxonomy to product design and partnerships.
-Arming your teams with a hierarchy of communication goals ensures everything you “say,” regardless of channel, conveys a unified message.
+Arming your teams with a hierarchy of communication goals allows for an agile marketing approach and ensures everything you “say,” regardless of channel, conveys a unified message.

 Why your team needs a message architecture ASAP

 At this year’s ThinkContent 2018 conference, the idea of amplifying content efforts with integrated planning and collaborative tools was a frequent focus.
 One system to unify workflows and marketing assets across content, social media, PR, design, and/or product teams may seem like the holy grail of efficient collaboration we’ve all been waiting for, but we can’t forget the fundamental rule of successful content marketing programs: